stdlib-js/.github/profile/README.md

 stdlib ([/ˈstændərd lɪb/][ipa-english] "standard lib") is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.
 The library provides a collection of robust, high performance libraries for mathematics, statistics, data processing, streams, and more and includes many of the utilities you would expect from a standard library.

-Development of the project happens in the pinned [stdlib repository][stdlib-repository], which contains the source code for the library, its tooling, and documentation.
-It is also the place to file bug reports and feature requests.
+Development of the project happens in the pinned [stdlib repository][stdlib-repository], which contains library source code, tooling, and documentation.
+The pinned [stdlib repository][stdlib-repository] is also the place to file bug reports and feature requests.

-stdlib is designed to allow decomposition of the main project into individual packages that can be independently consumed.
-The GitHub organization contains individual repositories for each stdlib package, which also come with pre-built package bundles for use in the browser, Node.js, and other environments such as Deno.
+The main stdlib project decomposes into individual packages that can be independently consumed.
+The GitHub organization contains individual repositories for each stdlib package.
+These repositories come with pre-built package bundles for use in the browser, Node.js, and other environments, such as Deno.
 See the [user stories section][user-stories] in the main project repository's `README.md` for guidance on how to make best use of stdlib given your specific needs.

 #### Community